tangowhisky37/CoderDojo/README.md

 If you have any questions please drop us an email at dojo@hack2.live.

-## How Do I Sign up to Code Monkey
+## Class Activity - Signing up to Code Monkey

-We use Code Monkey for some of the tutorials.
+At CoderDojo Altona North we will also be using Code Monkey for some of the tutorials.
 When requested please use the information in this section to sign up.

 Head over to [Code Monkey](https://www.playcodemonkey.com/) and sign up as a student.
-When asked for a classroom code use - w33rv.
+When asked for a classroom code use - phaj3.
+If you are having trouble signing up please use the [Hour Of Code](https://www.playcodemonkey.com/blog/hour-of-code/coding-adventure/) link.

 Here's links to a few videos that talk about what Code Monkey has to offer.

 - Introduction to Code Monkey - [Link](https://youtu.be/2tOrwsFCbHo)
 - Code Monkey videos and tutorials - [Link](https://www.youtube.com/channel/UC1JLRsmlny2Sy9pGClYbFqg)

+Code Monkey has many other courses and learning plans to offer.
+You are free to sign up to the commercial version to get access to rest of the learning plans not available to free users.

-## How Do I Sign Up with Code Combat
+## Class Activity - Signing up to Code Combat

-We use Code Combat for some of the tutorials.
+At CoderDojo Altona North we will also be using CodeCombat for some of the tutorials.
 When requested please use the information in this section to sign up.

 Head over to [CodeCombat](https://codecombat.com/) and sign up as a student.
 Use the following classroom code - WatchKeySheep.

+Also on offer is the CodeCombat Hour Of Code which you can access here - [CodeCombat - Build Your Own Game](https://hourofcode.com/cocomgame).

+CodeCombat has many other courses and learning plans to offer.
+You are free to sign up to the commercial version to get access to rest of the learning plans not available to free users.

+## Class Activity - Signing up to Tynker

+At CoderDojo Altona North we will also be using Tynker for some of our tutorials.
+When requested please use the information provided here to signup.

+Head over to Tynker and sign up as a student.
+We have three courses on offer, please choose the relevant course code.

+* Hour Of Code -  28904647
+* Elementary School Starter Course - 74556950
+* Middle School Starter Course - 73390051

+Tynker has many other courses and learning plans to offer.
+You are free to sign up to the commercial version to get access to rest of the learning plans not available to free users.

 ## Can I Volunteer & Inspire